ShashiPrithan/E-portfolio/README.md

 **Timeline:**
 The recruiting dataset at *University Canada West* will undergo a structured implementation of the *Data Quality Control (DQC)* project over *eight weeks* to guarantee thorough improvements in data quality.

-*In Week 1, the recruitment dataset will be transferred to **Amazon S3** for centralized storage.
+**In Week 1**, the recruitment dataset will be transferred to **Amazon S3** for centralized storage.
 Secure access will be set up with *IAM roles*, and versioning will be enabled to track changes for future auditing.

-*Week 2* focuses on *data profiling* with *AWS Glue Crawler* and *DataBrew* to analyze completeness, identify missing values, find duplicates, and highlight inconsistencies in areas such as Candidate ID, Referral Reward, and Application Date.
+**Week 2** focuses on *data profiling* with *AWS Glue Crawler* and *DataBrew* to analyze completeness, identify missing values, find duplicates, and highlight inconsistencies in areas such as Candidate ID, Referral Reward, and Application Date.

-**Glue DataBrew** will be used to clean data during *Weeks 3 and 4.
+**Glue DataBrew** will be used to clean data during **Weeks 3 and 4**.
 Duplicate entries will be eliminated, missing values will be replaced with defaults, and formats that are inconsistent, such as dates, will be standardized.
 After cleaning, S3 will be used to store the dataset.

-In *Week 5, **Glue* and *Athena* will be used to construct validation rules.
+In **Week 5**, *Glue* and *Athena* will be used to construct validation rules.
 These guidelines verify that there are no duplicate Candidate IDs, check that numerical ranges are correct, and verify that the Application Type complies with authorized categories.

-In *Week 6*, the emphasis is on *data enrichment* through the use of *DynamoDB* for structured searches and the implementation of security protocols like *KMS encryption* and IAM controls.
+In **Week 6***, the emphasis is on *data enrichment* through the use of *DynamoDB* for structured searches and the implementation of security protocols like *KMS encryption* and IAM controls.

-During *Week 7,**CloudWatch* and *CloudTrail* will be utilized to log operations, monitor data pipeline performance, and display quality trends via dashboards.
+During **Week 7**,**CloudWatch** and **CloudTrail** will be utilized to log operations, monitor data pipeline performance, and display quality trends via dashboards.

-Finally, HR staff will participate in workshops and training sessions during *Week 8*, which will concentrate on uniform data input processes, AWS tools, and best practices for data quality.
+Finally, HR staff will participate in workshops and training sessions during **Week 8**, which will concentrate on uniform data input processes, AWS tools, and best practices for data quality.